Kaiconure/lsc/readme.md

 - Japanese text is not properly captured.
 I need to do a better job of stripping out control characters while not stripping out non-ANSI text.

 - There are no configuration options.
 The chat window size and position is fixed, it won't remember if it was shown or hidden, fonts, font size, color are hard-coded, and so on.
 I'll prioritize and address these as we go.

-- I'm not entirely sure the addon can be autoloaded via init.txt.
-It *should* work, but let me know.
-I haven't had time to `/shutdown` and test on a clean load with the latest version, but I'll do that ASAP.

 ## Attribution